-Medical Simulation Market by Products & Services (Anatomical Models, Web-based Simulation, Simulation Software, and Simulation Training Services), End User (Academic Institutes & Research Centers, Hospitals, and Military Organizations) – Global Outlook & Forecast 2021-2031
+Medical Simulation Market by Products & Services (Anatomical Models, Web-based Simulation, Simulation Software, and Simulation Training Services), End User (Academic Institutes & Research Centers, Hospitals, and Military Organizations) – Global Outlook & Forecast 2022-2030

 Virtual reality (VR) and augmented reality (AR) have helped in transforming medical education.
 VR provides a 3D and realistic view of structures and AR provides the ability to project this virtual information and structures over physical objects which in turn helps in better understanding of physiological mechanisms and anatomical structures.
-Such advancements have helped in making the experience of the user more realistic and interactive.
+Such advancements have helped in making the user experience more realistic and interactive.
 The implementation of advanced technologies in healthcare training has helped in changing the experience of the medical student or professional and at the same time provides a safe and effective learning environment.

-Some of the prominent players operating in the global medical simulation market include CAE Healthcare, Inc., Simulab Corporation, 3D Systems, Inc., Cardionics, Simulaids, Mentice, Laerdal Medical., Kyoto Kagaku Co., Ltd., Gaumard Scientific, Intelligent Ultrasound (MedaPhor Ltd.), Limbs & Things LTD., among others.
+Some of the prominent players operating in the global medical simulation market include CAE Healthcare, Inc., Simulab Corporation, 3D Systems, Inc., Cardionics, Simulaids, Mentice, Laerdal Medical., Kyoto Kagaku Co., Ltd., Gaumard Scientific, Intelligent Ultrasound (MedaPhor Ltd.), and Limbs & Things LTD., among others.